felipelewyee/PyNOF/readme.md

 python main.py
 ~~~

-# JIT is recommended for long calculations
+- JIT is recommended for long calculations
-# Numpy (JIT==FALSE) is recommended for short calculations
+- Numpy (JIT==FALSE) is recommended for short calculations
-# GPU is recommended always if possible
+- GPU is recommended possibly for all cases